 In addition to incentivizing engagement with peers and teachers, discrete trial training can help teachers interact with students who lack certain social skills.
 It’s also commonly used to highlight specific deficiencies for reinforcement.

-Let’s look at a specific example of how this can be used in the classroom with a student by going through the five training steps of DTT.
+Let’s look at a specific example of how this can be used as an ABA classroom strategy with a student by going through the five training steps of DTT.

 - Antecedent (or Discriminative Stimulus)